EshanPrakash/reddit-stock-sentiment/README.md

 1. Sample Size: Only 23 stocks met quarterly analysis criteria; weekly analysis limited to top 5 tickers.
 2. Time Period: Single quarter (Q2-Q3 2023) may not be representative.
-3. Sentiment Analysis: VADER may miss sarcasm, context, or nuanced financial language.
+3. Sentiment Analysis: VADER and RoBERTa produce substantially different sentiment scores (r = 0.24, label agreement = 42.5%), indicating results are sensitive to sentiment model choice and may not generalize across methods.
 4. Lag Structure: Optimal lag unknown; effects may exist at different time scales.
 5. Confounding Variables: Does not control for earnings, news events, or institutional activity.
 6. Selection Bias: Focus on high-engagement posts and large-cap stocks.